leo-arch/fnf/README.md

 **fnf** is a fast, simple fuzzy finder with an advanced scoring algorithm.

-Born as a fork of **fzy** (originaly intended to make fzy work with [the clifm file manager](https://github.com/leo-arch/clifm)), it adds a few new features to the origianl fzy, including basic color support and multi-selection.
+Born as a fork of **fzy** (originaly intended to make fzy work with [the clifm file manager](https://github.com/leo-arch/clifm)), it adds a few new features to the original fzy, including basic color support and multi-selection.
 Consult the manpage for more information.

 <!---
 ![](http://i.hawth.ca/u/fzy_animated_demo.svg)